How to Maintain Tires

 How often: Once every month plus before and after road trips

 Maintaining good tires help improve your car's gas mileage, improve tire life, and give a smoother ride.
-It is vital that you consistently inspect your tires to make sure that your vehicle is safe.
-Three key aspects to watch for are wear, inflation and pressure.
-This guide will help you monitor these conditions and help your vehicle operate at its best.
+It is vital that you consistently inspect your tires for pressure and wear to make sure that your vehicle is safe.
+By following the steps below, you can learn how to maintain tires, saving you money and helping your vehicle operate at its best.

 Things you'll need from your garage or your local NAPA AUTO PARTS Store: